akjolilgiz/ReactTapRoom/README.md

 * Clone the repository.
 * Run $ npm install.
+* If npm install shows and error, delete font-awesome from json file and run $ npm install.
 * Run $ npm run start.
 * Navigate to localhost:8080 on the browser.